VikasPrasad27/Engilearn-render/README.md

 OPENAI_API_KEY=your_openai_key
 ```
 ### Folder Structure
-## client/engifrontend is frontend part
+---->client/engifrontend is frontend part
-## other all are backend part, you add them in seperate folder naming server.
+---->other all are backend part, you add them in seperate folder naming server.

+## Designed and Developed By: Vikas Prasad